 The Board comprises Chairman.
-John Teeling (Chairman), the Managing Director James Campbell, Financial Director and Company Secretary, James Finn, and three non-executive directors, David Horgan, Robert Bouquet and Anne McFarland.
+John Teeling (Chairman), the Managing Director James Campbell, Financial Director and Company Secretary, James Finn, and two non-executive directors, David Horgan and Robert Bouquet.
 Currently James Campbell is a full time employee.
 Executive and non-executive directors are subject to re-election intervals as prescribed in the Company’s Articles of Association.
 At each Annual General Meeting one-third of the Directors, who are subject to retirement by rotation shall retire from office.
 They can then offer themselves for re-election.
 On appointment the director receives a letter of appointment from the Company.
 The Non- Executive Directors receive a fee for their services as a director which is approved by the Board, being mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
 The non-executive Directors are reimbursed for travelling and other incidental expenses incurred on Company business.

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The Board considers the current balance of sector, financial and public market skills and experience which it embodies is appropriate for the size and stage of development of the Company and that the Board has the skills and requisite experience necessary to execute the Company’s strategy and business plan whist also enabling each director to discharge his or her fiduciary duties effectively.
 Details of the current Board of Directors biographies are on the Company’s website at the link below

 All Directors have access to the Company Secretary who is responsible for ensuring that Board procedures and applicable rules and regulations are observed.